Acellera/htmd/doc/source/index.md

 ## Quick start: build, simulate and analyse

-A complete run end to end - prepare a protein, build it under AMBER, equilibrate, produce, then project, cluster, build an MSM, and extract kinetics.
+A complete run end to end: prepare a protein, build it under AMBER, equilibrate, produce, then project, cluster, build an MSM, and extract kinetics.

 ```python
 from htmd.ui import *